-Name of Director Mr. Marzin R. Shroff Director Identification Number (DIN) 00642613 Date of Birth September 23, 1965 Date of first Appointment on Board March 30, 2024 Qualification Chartered Marketer from the Chartered Institute of Marketing, UK, and an MBA in Marketing Pecuniary relationship directly or indirectly with the Not related to any Director/Key Managerial Personnel of the Company.
+Name of Director Mr. Marzin R. Shroff Director Identification Number (DIN) on Number (DIN) 00642613 Date of Birth September 23, 1965 Date of first Appointment on Board March 30, 2024 Qualification Chartered Marketer from the Chartered Inst itute of Marketing, UK, and an MBA in Marketing Pecuniary relationship directly or indirectly with the Not related to any Director/Key Managerial Personnel of the Company.
 Company or the relationship with the Managerial Personnel, if any.
-Expertise in specific functional areas List of Directorship held in other listed companies in India (excluding Private and Section 8 Companies) In a career spanning almost three decades, Mr. Marzin has acquired multi-dimensional experience in Direct Selling, Digital, Advertising, Strategy, Luxury Branding and International Business.
+Expertise in specific functional areas In a career spanning almost three decades, Mr. Marzin has acquired multi- dimensional experience in Direct Selling, Digital, Advertising, Strategy, Luxury Branding and International Business.
 He was Managing Director of Erstwhile Eureka Forbes Limited.
 His responsibility at Eureka Forbes is 'Thought Leadership', 'Talent Leadership', and 'Brand Leadership'.
 He was responsible for cultivating talent, as well as nurturing Brands such as "Aquaguard", and "Euroclean".
 His contribution to the improvement in water quality (internationally) has been recognised by Water Quality Association USA by awarding him with 'International Award of Merit'.
-Listed companies from which the Director has resigned in the past 3 (three) years Nil Chairmanship / Membership of the Committees of Audit Committee and Stakeholders Relationship Committee of other Indian Listed Companies N.A.
-Terms and Conditions of re-appointment Non-executive Director, liable to retire by rotation.
-No. of shares held in the Company Nil Attendance at the Board Meeting in the Financial Year 2024-2025 No. of Meetings held 4 Attended 4 Details of remuneration Except for sitting fees for attending the meeting of the Board, Committees and commission as may be approved by the shareholders, no other remuneration is paid to Mr. Marzin R. Shroff.
+List of Directorship held in other listed companies in Nil India (excluding Private and Section 8 Companies) Listed companies from which the Director has resigned Nil in the past 3 (three) years Chairmanship / Membership of the Committees of N.A.
+Audit Committee and Stakeholders Relationship Committee of other Indian Listed Companies Terms and Conditions of re-appointment Non-executive Director, liable to retire by rotation.
+No. of shares held in the Company Nil Attendance at the Board Meeting in the Financial Year No. of Meetings held Attended 2024-2025 4 4 Details of remuneration Except for sitting fees for attending the meeting of the Board, Committees and commission as may be approved by the shareholders, no other remuneration is paid to Mr. Marzin R. Shroff.